Gymnophoria/Arthur-IPC/README.md

 Toggles playing status of the music.

 #### addToQueue
-Adds a song to the queue.
+Adds a song to the queue using the `play` command (modified for IPC)
  - `song`, **string**: The song to be added, interpreted by the `parseMessage` function of Arthur's [struct/music.js](https://github.com/Gymnophoria/Arthur/blob/master/struct/music.js).

 #### stop